pdqcom/PowerShell-Scanners/PowerShell Scanners/Mozilla Firefox Extensions/README.md

 ## EnableDefaultExtensions
 Default extensions are discarded by default.
 This parameter allows you keep them.

+## OnlyCurrentUser
+Only returns extensions for the user the scan is running as.
+If no user is logged on, the result will be empty.

+IMPORTANT: Change the `Scan As` value to `Logged on User` in the Scan Profile!

 # Authors
 * Jerry Lord
 * Colby Bouma